sparkutils/quality/docs/advanced/processors.md

 ![default_processor_combos.png](../img/default_processor_combos.png)

-In the top right case that's 780 rules total (run across 50 fields) with a cost of about 9.7ms per row (100,000 rows / 10,300 ms) or 0.012ms/rule/row.
+In the top right case that's 780 rules total (run across 50 fields) with a cost of about 0.103ms per row (10,300 ms / 100,000 rows) or 0.000132ms/rule/row of simple mod checks.

-The performance of the default configuration is consistently the best accept for far smaller numbers of rules and field combinations, observable by selecting the 10 fieldCount, every other combination has the default CompiledProjections (GenerateDecoderOpEncoderProjection) in the lead by a good enough margin.
+The performance of the default configuration, leveraging Spark's MutableProjections, is consistently the second best accept for far smaller numbers of rules and field combinations, observable by selecting the 10 fieldCount, every other combination has the default CompiledProjections (GenerateDecoderOpEncoderProjection) in second place by a good enough margin.

-The majority of cost is the serialisation of the results into the RuleSuiteResult's Scala Maps (via Sparks ArrayBasedMapData.toScalaMap).
+The first place belongs to the experimental VarCompilation, see the info box below for more details.

 ??? info "Experimental - VarCompilation"